-Preview Resolution You can move the alignment guide from its default position using the Transforml tool or the Select tool.
-Same as Scene Resolution 3/4 of Scene Resolution 1/2 of Scene Resolution Lets you choose a resolution for previewing a scene.
+Preview Manager Opens the Preview Manager where you can set options for the quality of previews, and clearing and updating the cache.
+Preview Resolution Same as Scene Resolution 3/4 of Scene Resolution 1/2 of Scene Resolution Lets you choose a resolution for previewing a scene.
 1/3 of Scene Resolution 1/4 of Scene Resolution Custom Lets you select a resolution from a list of presets or enter X and Y values for a custom preview resolution.
 Bitmap File Quality Let's you increase or decrease the preview quality of raw bitmap images.
 By default, bitmap files imported in Harmony will display in a low resolution in the Camera view to avoid hindering performance.
-TIP You can change the default resolution in which bitmap files are displayed in the Camera view by changing the Small Bitmap Resolution preference located in the Camera tab of the Preferences dialog.
+You can change the default resolution in which bitmap files are displayed in the Camera view by changing the Small Bitmap Resolution preference located in the Camera tab of the Preferences dialog.
 NOTE This only affects the way bitmap images display in the OpenGL preview of the scene in the Camera view.
 The preview quality of bitmap images does not affect the final render.